 What Type Of Exercise Is Most Effective?

-While specific exercises need to be performed for optimal strength or cardio performance, the protocol is much looser for mental health benefit.
+While specific exercises need to be performed for optimal strength or cardio performance, the protocol is much looser for mental health benefits.
 It’s all about finding a type of exercise that you enjoy and will commit to regularly doing.

 Walk or jog around your neighborhood if you’re able to get outdoors and bring your dog along for the trip.
-Drive to a park or local hiking trail, go for a bike ride, play active games or even do some gardening in your backyard.
-Strength training can start out with simple bodyweight exercises throughout the day such as squats, push-ups and lunges.
+Drive to a park or local hiking trail, go for a bike ride, play active games, or even do some gardening in your backyard.
+Strength training can start out with simple bodyweight exercises throughout the day such as squats, push-ups, and lunges.

 There’s a reason that people refer to a “runner’s high” after an extended jog.
 Whether you’re doing cardio, a WOD (Workout Of the Day), or strength training; exercise is one of the most proven and effective ways to handle stress.